On correlation functions in the coordinate and the algebraic Bethe ansatz: Correlation functions

-In the previous section we have described how the ABA can be employed to calculate form factors for spin operators.
-Apparently the fatal flaw of this method seems to be the possibility to perform computations involving two or more operators.
-This is because this kind of correlation functions will have the general form
+In the previous section, we have described how to compute correlation functions of single spin operators using the ABA.
+Let us move now to the case of two operators, where the difficulty greatly increases.
+This happens because the correlation functions we have to compute are of the form

-Therefore, according to the algebra~(\ref{conmCB}), whenever we try to commute the $(A+D)$ operators with the $C$ operator a divergence should appear.
-In this section we are going to describe how to deal with these divergences.
-We will first show how to proceed in the most simple case, that is, when we only have the operator $C$ at the left of the $(A+D)^n$ factor.
-Later on we will extend the computation to more general correlation functions involving additional factors.
+Therefore, according to the algebra~(\ref{commCAD}), whenever we try to commute the $(A+D)$ operators with the $C$ operator, an indeterminate form should appear.
+In this section, we show that these indeterminate forms yield a finite result, and we explain how to obtain it.
+We will start by detailing how to proceed in the most simple case, that is, when we have only one operator $C$ at the left of the stack of $(A+D)$ factors.
+As we do not want any further complications that may muddy the calculations, we will focus on $\langle 0|\sigma^+_k \sigma^-_k |0\rangle$ and $\langle 0|\sigma^+_k \sigma^+_l |\mu_1 \mu_2\rangle$, both of which are trivial to compute using the CBA.